justaxce/PhoenixCloud/design_guidelines.md

 - Larger text sizes for readability
 - Plan cards: horizontal scroll on mobile, grid on tablet+

-This design balances technical credibility with modern web aesthetics, ensuring Phoenix Cloud appears professional, fast, and trustworthy—qualities essential for a hosting provider.
+This design balances technical credibility with modern web aesthetics, ensuring PHEONIX Cloud appears professional, fast, and trustworthy—qualities essential for a hosting provider.